simonmichael/hledger_site/src/scripting.md

 ### renderer

-- the report commands' builtin output formats (usually txt, csv, json, html..)
+- the report commands' builtin output formats (usually txt, csv, json,.md..)

 This can be done with an add-on script, or by transforming the report's txt/csv/json/html output.